 You’ll have access to our teaching facilities, which include laboratories, a design studio and teaching spaces, supplemented by extensive computing equipment, and specialist facilities, including laboratory space for structures, materials, public health engineering, building services and geotechnics, provide a creative and stimulating learning environment.

-The Programme Leader, Dr Emilio Garcia-Taengua, is an Associate Professor in Structures.
-His research interests cover a wide variety of topics in the field of concrete science and technology, including self-compacting and fibre-reinforced concretes, rheology of cement-based materials, sustainability and recycled aggregates.
+The Programme Leader, Dr Suhaila Mattar is a lecturer in civil engineering.
+Her research interests cover a wide variety of topics in the field of concrete technology, including self-compacting and fibre-reinforced concretes, creep, shrinkage, embodied carbon and durability.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

 You’ll be assessed using a range of techniques including case studies, technical reports, presentations, in-class tests, assignments and exams.
 Optional modules may also use alternative assessment methods.